WP Buffs Blog |

 • Step 3: Navigate to the Page Attributes meta box at the ride side of the page.

 • Step 4: Go to Template.
-On the dropdown menu, select Full width.
+On the dropdown menu, select Full Width.

 If there’s no full-width option on the dropdown, it means that your template does not support this feature.
 You can still do this manually, as explained earlier in this article.